ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Background and Related Work

-\textbf{Feature Importance:} One way to study the behaviour of ML models is to examine which features (dimensions of a sample $x \in D$) have the highest contribution to the output. \emph{Model specific} approaches~\citep{GRAD_CAM,deconv_networks} are designed to explain a specific architecture, while \emph{model agnostic} approaches\,\citep{ANCHORS, LIME, shap, lrp} can handle any ML model.
-ShapDBM uses Shapley Values\,\citep{shap}, a global, scalable feature importance metric.
-Note that samples treated the same by the model should have similar Shapley values.
-Originating in game theory\,\citep{shap_original}, the Shapley Value for a feature $1 \leq k \leq N$ of a sample $x$ is computed by examining the difference in outcome $f(x')$ for subsets $x' \in (x^1, \ldots x^N)$ where $x^k$ is present \emph{vs} subsets where $x^k$ isn't.
-Since exact computation is exponential in $N$, several approximation methods have been proposed, such as Monte-Carlo sampling\,\citep{MONTE_CARLO_SHAP} and architecture-specific approaches\,\citep{DEEPEXPLAINER}.
-Our approach uses DeepExplainer\,\citep{DEEPEXPLAINER}, an approximator for neural networks.
+\textbf{Feature Importance:} One way to study the behaviour of ML models is to examine which features (dimensions of a sample $x \in D$) have the highest contribution to the output. \emph{Model specific} approaches~\cite{GRAD_CAM,deconv_networks} explain a specific architecture. \emph{Model agnostic} approaches\,\cite{ANCHORS, LIME, shap, lrp} handle any ML model.
+LIME \cite{LIME} builds a \emph{local} linear model to explain the neighbourhood of a specific input, so cannot offer global explanations.
+ShapDBM uses Shapley values\,\cite{shap}, a global feature importance metric.
+Samples treated the same by the model should have similar Shapley values.
+Originating in game theory\,\cite{shap_original}, the Shapley value of a feature $1 \leq k \leq n$ of a sample $x$ is computed by examining the difference in outcome $f(x')$, \emph{e.g.}, prediction confidence for classifiers, for subsets $x' \in (x^1, \ldots x^N)$ where $x^k$ is present \emph{vs} subsets where $x^k$ isn't.
+As exact computation is exponential in $N$, approximation methods have been proposed, such as Monte-Carlo sampling\,\cite{MONTE_CARLO_SHAP} and architecture-specific approaches \emph{e.g.} DeepExplainer\,\cite{DEEPEXPLAINER} -- the latter being what we use in our work.

-\textbf{Decision Boundary Maps:} A Decision Boundary Map (DBM)\,\citep{dbm_original, supervised_dbm, fastmap, Deepview} is a 2D image illustrating the output of a classifier $f$.
+\textbf{Decision Boundary Maps (DBMs):} A DBM\,\cite{dbm_original, supervised_dbm, fastmap, Deepview} is a 2D image depicting the output of a classifier $f$.
 Given a projection $P(D)$ of a dataset $D$, one first trains an inverse projection $P^{-1}$.
-Next, each pixel $y$ of this image is coloured by $f(P^{-1}(y))$.
-Compared to traditional scatterplots $P(D)$\,\citep{PROJECTIONS_PAPER}, DBMs show $f$'s behaviour over a \emph{compact} space -- the 2D image -- and reveal \emph{decision zones} (regions where $f$ has the same outcome) and their separating \emph{decision boundaries}.
+Next, pixels $y$ of a given regular 2D grid (image) are coloured by $f(P^{-1}(y))$.
+Compared to traditional scatterplots $P(D)$\,\cite{PROJECTIONS_PAPER}, DBMs show $f$'s behaviour over a \emph{compact} space -- the image -- and reveal \emph{decision zones} (where $f$ has the same outcome) and their separating \emph{decision boundaries}.